fernandiie/newmanDemoRep/README.md

 ### Test Execution

-Execute the following command to execute all test within the collections.
+Execute the following command to execute all tests within the collections.
 >npm test --env-var token='insert here token'